 Located two-thirds of the way up the rugged coast of Maine, Acadia National Park is one of the most spectacular destinations in New England.
 From the islands to the highlands, the park is filled with outdoor adventures.
 Here are five adventurous things to do in Acadia National Park.

 If you don’t go on at least one hike in Acadia you should leave the park ashamed.
 Over 100 miles of hiking trails crisscross Acadia, offering tremendous views of the Gulf of Maine.
 In the summer, sitting on a bare granite peak, you’ll watch sailboats glide past historic lighthouses.

 In autumn, when the air is crisp, you’ll enjoy brilliant fall foliage rippling across the mountains.
 Some trails are steep and require the use of ladders and iron rungs, but there are plenty of easy and moderate trails with terrific ocean views.

-How about a bike ride in Acadia National Park?
+How about a bike ride in the park?

 John D. Rockefeller donated much of the land that became Acadia National Park, including 45 miles of roads he used exclusively for horse-drawn carriage rides.
 Today, you can still find horses on Rockefeller’s motor-free “carriage roads,” but bicycles are now the most popular way to enjoy them.

 Twisting deep into the heart of Acadia, the carriage roads skirt shimmering ponds and pass over beautiful stone bridges.
 After working up an appetite, follow the carriage roads to the Jordan Pond House for oven-fresh popovers, delicious puff pastries served al fresco on the southern shore of Jordan Pond.

 Go sea kayaking off the coast of Maine